JamieMBright/csd-library/README.md

 ## Example
 An example of all the methodologies in action is provided in `Example.m`.
 This script should work first time with no inputs and produce a nice figure to see every model's outputs.
-In the "Example.m" script, sample data is provided from Adelaide Airport irradiance station operated by the Bureau of Meteorology, Australa.
+In the "Example.m" script, sample data is provided from Adelaide Airport irradiance station operated by the Bureau of Meteorology, Australia.
 It is situated at -34.9524 degrees of latitude and 138.5196 degrees of longitude (East of prime meridian) and at an elevation of 2m above sea level.
 The time stamps are not provided.
 You can use this to decide which is the most suitable method for your needs, as some have better applications than others.